aitanas/pizza-parlor/README.md

 Test: It will return the price of a small, medium, or large Pizza with no toppings.
 Code: pizza.getCost(pizza);
 Expected Output: 25.00

+Test: It will calculate the price of each topping and the price of the pizza size.
+The topping price and pizza price will be added together and returned.
+Code: pizza.getCost(pizza);
+Expected Output: 27.50
 ```

 ## Known Bugs